Mendiax/Bike-Computer/README.md

+![Build](https://github.com/Mendiax/Bike-Computer/actions/workflows/build_test.yml/badge.svg)
 # Bike_computer

 Bike computer based on pi pico.

-![Build](https://github.com/Mendiax/Bike-Computer/actions/workflows/build_test.yml/badge.svg)
+Bicycle computer that collects basic data such as speed, cadence and many other functionalities.
+This device stands out by measuring your current gear.
+The gear is measured by the ratio of the rotation of the pedals to the rotation of the wheel.
+Also contains velocity approximations for a decelerating bicycle.
+The speed approximation functionality has been tested and works correctly and the gear indication works satisfactorily.

 ## Measured Data
 Measured and Displayed Data: